isomerpages/govtech-gobusiness/pages/blog/2022-02-16-post-zyrup.md

 Eventually, the trio decided on the business structure of a Local Company, where the company and business owners are viewed as separate entities.
 The structure of a Local Company also allowed them to have multiple owners and directors on board, which suited their needs.

 ![GoBusiness e-Adviser for business structure](/images/blog/zyrup 2.jpg)
-<caption>The e-Adviser for Business Structure helps new business owners ask the right questions to determine a structure best suited for their needs and preferences</caption>
+###### The e-Adviser for Business Structure helps new business owners ask the right questions to determine a structure best suited for their needs and preferences

 Additionally, the GoBusiness platform also recommended what kind of questions business owners should ask before deciding on their business structure, says Joel.
 Answering these questions helped reassure him and his partners that the business structure of a Local Company is the right decision for them, he says.